 Anyway, to start with, here’s a list of posts I’ve written about poems that caught my attention and really stuck with me over the years:

 - The Road Not Taken (Robert Frost, 1916) This well-known, oft-cited poem struck major chords in me.
 It became one of the guiding principles of my life: always seek “the one less traveled.”
+What’s funny is that the poem isn’t about what people think it is but the exact opposite!

 - Invictus (William Ernest Henley, 1875) One of several poems I encountered (and adopted as lifelong companions) in high school English class.
 This is a serious poem about adversity, courage and staying your course.